Daysam ibn Ibrahim al-Kurdi: Life

-Daysam was a Kurdish Kharijite, born to a Kurdish mother and an Arab or Kurdish father, who rose to prominence while serving the Sajid Yusuf ibn Abi'l-Saj.
+Daysam was a Kharijite, born to a Kurdish mother and an Arab or Kurdish father, who rose to prominence while serving the Sajid ruler Yusuf ibn Abi'l-Saj.
 With Kurdish support he managed to take over Adharbayjan by 938.
 His position in Adharbayjan was soon threatened by Lashkari ibn Mardi, a Gilite formerly in the service of the Ziyarids.
 Lashkari's Gilite and Daylamite army expelled Daysam from Adharbayjan, but he was able to recover the province with the help of the Ziyarid Vushmgir.

 In 941 or 942 Daysam's vizier, Abu'l-Qasim Ja'far ibn 'Ali, fled due to an intrigue against him to the Sallarids of Tarum.
 There he convinced Marzuban ibn Muhammad (r.
 941/2–957) to take Adharbayjan from Daysam.
 Daysam met Marzuban's army on the field by his Daylamite mercenaries (whom he had hired to counterbalance the power of his unruly Kurdish troops) defected to the Sallarid and he was forced to flee to the court of the Ardzrunid king of Vaspurakan.
 Ja'far ibn 'Ali became Marzuban's vizier after he conquered Adharbayjan, but soon feared for his position.
 He went to Tabriz and invited Daysam to return to the province.
 When he arrived at the city he gained the support of the Kurds.
 His army was defeated by Marzuban's, however, and the Sallarid besieged him in Tabriz.
 At this point Ja'far abandoned Daysam again, but Daysam managed to escape from Tabriz and enter Ardabil.
 Marzuban was not far behind and he laid siege to Ardabil.
 Eventually Daysam's new vizier, who had been bribed by the Sallarids, convinced Daysam to surrender.
 Daysam was treated with leniency by Marzuban, who gave him his castle in Tarum after he requested it.